NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 What to Consider When Choosing a Dovetail Jig

 Dovetail jigs aren’t new technology, but they’re a less popular and approachable method for joinery than pocket hole jigs.
 That said, dovetail joints are strong and old-school, though new DIYers might not be familiar with them or know what to look for when shopping.
-The following sections contain some of the most important factors to consider when shopping for dovetail tools.
+The following sections contain some of the most important factors to consider when looking for dovetail tools.

 Material